What is fermentation?

 What are fermented foods?

-Fermentation is the process by which food is transformed by the action of microorganisms, producing nutrients such as enzymes, amino acids, and organic acids.
+Fermentation is a process in which food is transformed by the action of microorganisms, producing nutrients such as enzymes, amino acids, and organic acids.

-Fermented plant foods: miso, soy sauce, natto, pickles, amazake
+Plant-based fermented foods: Miso, soy sauce, natto, pickles, amazake

-Improves the intestinal environment and increases beneficial bacteria (ideal for intestinal health)
+It improves the intestinal environment and increases beneficial bacteria (ideal for gut health).

 Beautiful skin and anti-aging (vitamin production through fermentation)

-Boosts immunity (activates immune cells in the intestines)
+Boosting immunity (activating immune cells in the gut)

 Increased nutrients!
-(Enzymes and nutrients produced by fermentation)
+(Enzymes and nutrients produced through fermentation)

-Japan is a country with a wide variety of fermented foods, even when viewed from a global perspective.
-The four seasons and the climate of each region are suitable for fermentation, and a wide variety of fermented foods have been created using an abundance of agricultural produce, such as rice, vegetables, and soybeans.
-Typical Japanese fermented foods: • Condiments: miso, soy sauce, vinegar, etc. • Pickles: pickled in rice bran, pickled in narazuke, etc. • Alcoholic beverages: sake, shochu, etc. • Others: natto, amazake, etc.
+Japan is a country with a wide variety of fermented foods compared to the rest of the world.
+The four seasons and regional climates are ideal for fermentation, and a diverse range of fermented foods have been created using abundant agricultural products such as rice, vegetables, and soybeans as raw materials.
+Representative Japanese fermented foods: • Seasonings: Miso, soy sauce, vinegar, etc. • Pickles: Nukazuke, Narazuke, etc. • Alcoholic beverages: Sake, shochu, etc. • Others: Natto, amazake, etc.

-Here are some easy ways to incorporate fermented foods into your daily routine.
+Here are some simple ways to incorporate fermented foods into your daily routine.

 4 ideas for incorporating fermented foods into your daily routine

-Fermented seasonings such as miso, soy sauce, and vinegar are examples of fermented foods that are easy to incorporate into your diet.
-Simply adding them to your regular cooking can help support your intestinal environment.
+Fermented seasonings such as miso, soy sauce, and vinegar are prime examples of easily incorporated fermented foods.
+Simply adding them to your everyday cooking can support your gut health.
 However, some are high in salt, so be sure to consume them in moderation.

-2. Replace staple foods with ingredients that encourage fermentation
+2. Replace staple foods with ingredients that promote fermentation.

-By choosing glutinous barley, brown rice, whole wheat bread, and pasta instead of refined white rice or wheat flour, you can get plenty of dietary fiber, which helps with fermentation in the intestines.
-Combining these with fermented foods can be even more effective for intestinal health.
+By choosing glutinous barley, brown rice, or whole-wheat bread and pasta instead of refined white rice and wheat flour, you can get plenty of dietary fiber that aids in gut fermentation.
+Combining these with fermented foods makes them even more effective for improving gut health.

 Fermented foods such as natto, kimchi, pickles, and yogurt each contain different types of beneficial bacteria.
-Eating a small amount every day will deliver a variety of bacteria to your intestines and improve your intestinal environment.
+By eating small amounts of each daily, you can introduce a variety of bacteria to your gut and improve your intestinal environment.

-4. Incorporate amazake and shio koji into your cooking
+4. Incorporate amazake or shio koji into your cooking.

-Amazake, also known as a drinkable IV drip, is rich in vitamins and amino acids, making it perfect for a morning energy boost.
-Shio-koji brings out the umami flavor of food and utilizes the power of fermentation while reducing salt content.
-It's also recommended for use in dressings and pickling dishes.
+Amazake, sometimes called a "drinkable IV drip," is rich in vitamins and amino acids, making it perfect for a morning energy boost.
+Shio koji enhances the flavor of dishes, allowing you to utilize the power of fermentation while keeping salt content low.
+It's also recommended for dressings and pickles.

 Q&A | Frequently Asked Questions